adigitalmonk/discordbot-framework/README.md

 This project requires the installation of [NodeJS / npm](https://nodejs.org/en/) to be able to run and install the bot you need NodeJS to run the program and npm as a packet manager to download all project dependencies.

-Once NodeJS and npm is installed, navigate to the folder in which you would like to create your bot, n the terminal/command prompt, and type `npm install discordbot-framework` or `npm install https://github.com/adigitalmonk/discordbot-framework.git` and hit enter.
+Once NodeJS and npm is installed, navigate to the folder in which you would like to create your bot, n the terminal/command prompt, and type `npm install discordbot-framework`, `npm install https://github.com/adigitalmonk/discordbot-framework.git`, or `npm install git+ssh://git@github.com/adigitalmonk/discordbot-framework.git` and hit enter.
 This will download the framework and all dependencies for the bot to be able to run.

 ### Configure Bot to Server